OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

 ## Troubleshooting

 If the add-in fails to respond as described, try reloading it.
-(In the task pane, choose the down arrow, and then choose Reload.)
+(In the task pane, choose the down arrow, and then select **Reload**.)

 ## Related content